 The MA degree is not considered a terminal degree and the salary the MA graduate earns will be determined by the professional career they enter.

-81% of the students matriculating in the class of 2012 graduated on time from the Masters of Arts in Biomedical Sciences degree program.
+Seventy-six of the 96 students (79%) matriculating in the class of 2014 graduated from the Master of Arts in Biomedical Sciences degree program on time.

 To be considered for admission to the Master of Arts in Biomedical Sciences degree program, applicants must submit the following documented evidence: